Coderx85/Zaika-Kitchen/CONTRIBUTING.md

 # Contribution Rules📚:

-- You are allowed to make pull requests that break the rules.
-We just merge it ;)
 - Do NOT add any build steps e.g npm install (we want to keep this a simple static site)
 - Do NOT remove other content.
-- Styling/code can be pretty, ugly or stupid, big or small as long as it works
+- Styling/code should be upto standards as per the issue.
 - Add your name to the contributorsList file
 - Try to keep pull requests small to minimize merge conflicts